 The Voice from the Deep

 The feline Bast and lioness Sekhet were representative of Lower and Upper Egypt respectively.
 The ancient ways of the bestial goddess, a sexually ambivalent creature of the night, exemplify the left hand path.
 Bast was frequently identified with Buto, the oracular cobra serpent.
-The famous Delphic oracle was undoubtedly a much later Greek edition of ancient Egyptian methods of obtaining an oracular ‘voice’ through the mediumship of priestesses, who possessed the secret knowledge of the snake.
+The famous Delphic oracle was the later Greek edition of ancient Egyptian methods of obtaining an oracle through the mediumship of priestesses possessing secret knowledge of the snake.
 In the context of the 17th path of Gemini, the Children of the Voice, the sacred vibration of the priestess is sent forth from Chokmah and Binah above the Abyss to inform the Intelligence of the Heart in Tiphereth.